Whimsical watercolor illustration of a cute creature with a round face, wings, and a playful expression.

 Jules Booth

-I trained at art school in my early 20s, but it wasn’t until I participated in creative therapies in my middle age, that I developed a connection with creativity that was personally meaningful.
+I trained at art school in my early 20s, eager to forge a strong relationship with art, but disappointingly, creativity remained elusive to me.
+It wasn't until I participated in creative therapies in my middle age that I developed a connection with creativity that was a genuine expression and therefor personally meaningful.

-I didn’t know it at the time, but I was beginning a creative wayfinding process.
-By creating sand trays (in Sandplay) drawings, sculptures and assemblages of found objects, I began to chart my inner landscape (the mountains, the ravines, the seas, the fields…).
-These artworks became my creative maps and helped me begin to orientate myself within my own life and also locate myself on my own life path.
+I didn't know it at the time, but I was beginning a creative wayfinding process.
+By creating sand trays (in Sandplay), drawings, sculptures, and assemblages of found objects, I began to create imagery that reflected what was happening internally for me.
+I began to chart my inner landscape.
+These artworks became my creative maps, helping me to understand myself better, orientate myself within my own life, and locate myself on my own life path.

-My own positive experiences as a creative cartographer motivated me to train as an art therapist and support other people to develop their own relationships with creativity, and begin to find themselves and their own ways.
+My own positive experiences using art therapeutically motivated me to train as an art therapist and support other people to develop their own relationships with creativity and begin to find their own way in their own lives.

 Accredited by the Australian, New Zealand and Asian Creative Arts Therapy Association